-House Concerts and House Parties with Chris ChickeringApril 2, 2016

-House Concerts and House Parties with Chris Chickering are special experiences guests will remember for years to come.
+Hosting a House Concert or House Party with Chris Chickering is a special experience your guests will remember for years to come.
 This page explains how you can host either.

 “House Concerts” are free to host, and typically paid for by guests donations.
 They start with an hour of guest socialization, which often includes drinks and appetizers.
 Then guests are directed to sit quietly and enjoy the concert, which lasts an hour or more. (learn more below)